IlianPihlajamaa/PermutationSymmetricTensors.jl/README.md

-PermutationSymmetricTensors provides a framework for implementing multidimensional arrays that are symmetric under any permutation of their indices.
+PermutationSymmetricTensors provides an efficient framework for the use of multidimensional arrays that are symmetric under any permutation of their indices, implemented in pure Julia.
 Such symmetric tensors are implemented in the `SymmetricTensor{T, N, dim}` type, where `T` is the element type, `dim` is the number of indices required to index the tensor, and `N` is maximal index for each dimension.
 For example, to index a `SymmetricTensor{ComplexF64, 20, 6}`, you need 6 indices between 1 and 20.
-Note that here, we use the computer science definition of a tensor instead of the mathematical one: in the following, a tensor is just a multi-dimensional container of elements of some type `T`.
-As described above, we refer to the number of indices as the dimension of this tensor, because that is consistent with the definition of a multidimensional array.
-In mathematics and physics texts, this is usually refered to as the order or rank of a tensor.
+Note that we use the computer science definition of a tensor instead of the mathematical one: in the following, a tensor is just a multi-dimensional container of elements of some type `T`.
+As described above, we refer to the number of indices as the dimension of this tensor, because that is semantically consistent with the definition of a multidimensional array.
+In mathematics and physics texts, what we call dimension is usually referred to as the order, degree or rank of a tensor.

 This package exports basic constructors of `SymmetricTensor`s, and a few convenience functions for working with them.
 The main advantage of using a `SymmetricTensor` is that it requires much less memory to store than the full array would.